Language Models "Grok" to Copy: Language Models ``Grok'' to Copy

 $EP^{(L,H)} \in [-1, 1]$ in Eq.~\ref{eq:i} is the eigenvalue positivity of the OV circuit~\cite{elhage2021mathematical} of the head: $EP^{(L,H)} = \sum_i \lambda_i / \sum_i |\lambda_i|$. $\lambda_i$ is the $i$-th eigenvalue of $(W_{U} W^{(L,H)}_{O} W^{(L,H)}_{V} W_{E})$, and $W^{(L,H)}_{O}$ and $W^{(L,H)}_{V}$ are weights of the value and output projection in head ($L,H$), while $W_{E}$ and $W_{U}$ are model's embedding and unembedding matrices.
 A high $EP^{(L,H)}$ implies that the head copies the tokens it attends to as output.
 Overall, a higher $I^{(L,H)}$ indicates a stronger induction head.

-Figure~\ref{fig:head} illustrates the evolution of induction heads during training, revealing that these heads develop from shallower to deeper layers.
-This observation is consistent with~\citet{wang2024grokkedtransformersimplicitreasoners}, which observes that after grokking, models develop circuits in deeper layers than before grokking.
+Figure~\ref{fig:head} illustrates the evolution of induction heads during training, revealing that they develop from shallower to deeper layers.
+This findings echos~\citet{wang2024grokkedtransformersimplicitreasoners}, who proposes that after grokking, models develop circuits in deeper layers.